Iamdeepika9/infotrixs/README.md

 # infotrixs
-Welcome to my personal portfolio website!
-Experience my passion for creativity and innovation through a visually captivating and user-friendly interface.
+Welcome to my personal portfolio website built using simple HTML5, CSS3 and Javascript.
+You can experience my passion for creativity and innovation through a visually captivating and user-friendly interface.